Reduce costs, environmental impact and more

 Advertising and awareness throughout your supply chain

 As with bespoke sizes, it is of course possible to brand corrugated cardboard boxes.
-In fact, printing cardboard boxes arguably offer much more versatility that when looking to brand plastic items.
+In fact, printing cardboard boxes arguably offers much more versatility than printing on plastic items.

 So why is this listed as a benefit?

-Well, if using single trip corrugated, having to pay extra to add logos and text to your boxes can soon add up.
-However, with returnable transit packaging, you pay for your branding to be added once and there it will remain for the lifespan of the container.
+Well, if using a single trip corrugated, having to pay extra to add logos and text to your boxes can soon add up.
+However, with returnable transit packaging, you pay for your branding to be added once, and it will remain there for the lifespan of the container.

-Plus, if your containers will be seen at various points in your supply chain, this provides a great opportunity to increase your brand awareness.
+Plus, if your containers are visible at various points in your supply chain, this is a great opportunity to increase your brand awareness.

 Minimising the impact of your packaging